cesium-ml/baselayer/doc/extending.md

 ## Adding external services

-External services are microservices that you can pull from GitHub and run as part of your application.
+External services are [microservices](usage.md#microservices) that you can pull from GitHub and run as part of your application.
+Their behavior is similar, they just live in remote repositories.
 This is useful for integrating third-party services or custom scripts.

 If you want to add external services to your application, you can do so by adding them to the `config.yaml` file under the `services.external` key.
 This allows baselayer to pull the external service from a GitHub repository.